DBJDBJ/dbj.cond/man.md

 As an example we often use well known
 <a href="https://www.npmjs.com/package/fast-deep-equal">'fast-deep-equal'</a> comparator.

-Switchable deep/complex comparators are very powerfull dbj.cond feature.
+Switchable deep/complex comparators are a very powerful dbj.cond feature.
-To avoid the "foot and gun" situation, please be sure to understand what is each one doing; plan how to use it and then test before puting it in production code.
+To avoid the "foot and gun" situation, please be sure to understand what is each one doing; plan how to use it, and then test before putting it in production code.

 ## Few examples